Magisk-Modules-Alt-Repo/UbuntuFontVinaooo/README.md

 # Motivations
-I really love [Ubuntu Fonts](https://design.ubuntu.com/font) and i didn't found a simple module to put it in Android.
+I really love [Ubuntu Fonts](https://design.ubuntu.com/font), I put it everywhere I can, and I didn't found a simple module to put it in my phone.

 # Other projects
 Please visit my other projects: